preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 Select a property to base the automatic archiving on.

-(More info about how this works will be added soon).

 In the Publishing App Settings you can set up rules for automatic termination of archived pages.
 See the heading "Archive" on this page: :doc:`Publishing App Settings </pages/page-settings/index>`